 From time-to-time, I turn my research and experience into published analysis and opinion, some of which are linked in the Publications section of my CV below.
 I am available as a guest on TV appearances and have appeared on programs from TODAY to Al Jazeera’s The Stream.
 Please email me at the above email address if you would like me to appear on your segment.
 I am also available for conference talks.
 For previous talks, please see the Conferences section below.
 I am currently offering talks in the following topic areas:

 - data mesh;

 - the social role of technology and technologists in contemporary society;

 Head of Data: ThoughtWorks Deutschland GmbH, Berlin, Germany

 August 2018 — Present

 ThoughtWorks is a global technology consultancy that helps its clients excel at software development.
-With offices in 14 countries and over 5,500 employees, ThoughtWorks is a recognized leader in software engineering, Agile, and other technology best practices.
+With offices in 17 countries and over 11,000 employees, Thoughtworks is a recognized leader in software engineering, Agile, and other technology best practices.

-I am a Principal Consultant, Data Scientist, and serve as Head of Data for ThoughtWorks Germany.
+I am a Principal Consultant, Data Scientist, and serve as Head of Data and AI for Thoughtworks Germany and Thoughtworks Europe.
 In my role, I advise clients in a variety of technology development efforts in the data science space.
-These efforts can include: designing effective data platforms to empower faster data analytics and data science, data research and exploration, and implementing agile workflows and continuous delivery for machine learning applications.
+These efforts can include: consulting on data mesh transformations, designing effective data platforms to empower faster data analytics and data science, data research and exploration, and implementing agile workflows and continuous delivery for machine learning applications.
 My unique experience in technology transition means I am well-suited for both advisory and delivery roles in the data science space.
 Some of my accomplishments with ThoughtWorks include:

 - Designing and building a location analytics platform for land use analysis;